 I saw a post online a few days ago with a picture of a baby’s room – the only thing in it was a crib, and the caption read something like, “All you need in a baby’s room.”
 And it’s so true!
-There are certainly “must haves” when it comes to bringing a baby home, but babies really don’t need as much as we think.
+There are certainly “must haves” when it comes to a sleep environment, but babies really don’t need as much as we think.
 Sure, a rocker would be nice.
 And there are some beautiful changing table and dresser sets that match the picture-perfect crib.
 Not to mention all of the fun pillows and bean bags, unique wall art, plush rugs, floating book shelves, etc.

 But babies don’t NEED all of those things.
-However, there are a few things that I highly suggest parents prioritize for their child’s sleeping environment starting day one in order to establish the best sleep habits.
+However, there are a few things that I highly suggest parents prioritize for their child’s sleep environment starting day one in order to establish the best sleep habits.

 Bassinets are great for newborns, as most parents prefer having their infant in the same room with them.
 Cribs are great for when baby is ready for his or her own room, and pack ‘n plays are another great option if space is an issue, or for travel, of course.
 As for toddler beds, I suggest parents wait to make the switch until about three years old, as it’s very important that the child clearly understands the expectations around this new bed and staying in bed all night.